RikkaApps/Shizuku/README.md

 3. Android 8.0 & ADB

-   At present, the way Shizuku service gets the app process is to combine `IActivityManager#registerProcessObserver` and `IActivityManager#registerUidObserver` (26+) to ensure that the app process will be sent when the app starts.
-However, on API 26, ADB lacks permissions to use `registerUidObserver`, so if you need to use Shizuku in a process that might not be started by an Activity, it is recommended to trigger the send binder by starting a transparent activity.
+   At present, the way Shizuku™ service gets the app process is to combine `IActivityManager#registerProcessObserver` and `IActivityManager#registerUidObserver` (26+) to ensure that the app process will be sent when the app starts.
+However, on API 26, ADB lacks permissions to use `registerUidObserver`, so if you need to use Shizuku™ in a process that might not be started by an Activity, it is recommended to trigger the send binder by starting a transparent activity.

 4. Direct use of `transactRemote` requires attention